-2.35.1.3.1 Acquisition of Software Systems
+Rule 2.35.1.3.1 - Acquisition of Software Systems

-- A. Purpose: This Rule specifies the approval requirements for the purchase of software systems that interact with university data. - B. Rule: The acquisition of any software system that interacts with university data or has enterprise-wide impact requires approval by the appropriate university data custodian(s), Office of Purchasing and Materials Management and the university's central computing department, ICT.
+- A. Purpose: This Rule specifies the approval requirements for the purchase of software systems that interact with university data. - B. Rule: The acquisition of any software system that interacts with university data or has enterprise-wide impact requires approval by the appropriate university data custodian(s), Procurement Services Office and the university's central computing department, ICT.
 Failure to do so shall result in one of the following: - 1.
 Delay of the software system's implementation and integration with the university's central systems - 2.
 Postponement of related technology project - 3.
 Exclusion of the system from connectivity to university systems and data

-Practices such as "vendor exercising," which is the practice of inviting vendors to demonstrate their products prior to Office of Purchasing and Materials Management involvement in the product's purchase, violate NMSU purchasing guidelines and are prohibited.
+Practices such as "vendor exercising," which is the practice of inviting vendors to demonstrate their products prior to Procurement Services Office's involvement in the product's purchase, violate NMSU purchasing guidelines and are prohibited.